spacepy/dbprocessing/docs/scripts.rst

 .. option:: database The name of the database to print table of
 .. option:: field Either Product or Mission (more to come)

+.. _scripts_printProcessQueue:

 printProcessQueue.py
 --------------------
 .. program:: printProcessQueue

 Prints the process queue.

-.. option:: database The name of the database to print the queue of
+.. option:: database

+   The name of the database to print the queue of

+.. option:: -c, --count

+   Set the return code to the number of files in the queue.
+If there are more than 255 files, set to 255.
+With this option, it is impossible to differentiate between an error and a single-element process queue based on return code.
+Mutually exclusive with :option:`-e`, :option:`--exist`.

+.. option:: -e, --exist

+   Set the return code based on whether there are any files in the process
+   queue: 0 (shell True) if there are, 1 (shell False) if there are no files.
+   With this option, it is impossible to differentiate between an error and an empty process queue based on return code.
+Mutually exclusive with :option:`-c`, :option:`--count`.

+.. option:: --html

+   Provide output in HTML (default text).

-.. option:: -o, --output The name of the file to output to(if blank, print to stdout)
+.. option:: -o filename, --output filename

+   The name of the file to output to (if not specified, output to stdout).

-.. option:: --html Output in HTML
+.. option:: -q, --quiet

+   Quiet mode: produce no output.
+Mutually exclusive with :option:`--html`, :option:`-o`, :option:`--output`.

 .. _scripts_ProcessQueue_py: